givikuna/givikuna/README.md

 <a href="https://git-scm.com/"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/3/3f/Git_icon.svg/3840px-Git_icon.svg.png" width="30" height="30" alt="git"></a>
 * source code hosted on github at <a href="https://github.com/givikuna/gitboy">https://github.com/givikuna/gitboy</a>
 * a small tool written in rust with the singular purpose of managing locations of git repositories in your system declaratively
-* specifically written for nix flakes as of now, will be getting more features over time
+* specifically packages for nix flakes as of now
-* this is something created for my personal use, but do feel free to use it (and create issues as needed) (or even contribute)
+* will be getting more features over time as the needs increase

 ## keti portfolio website
 <a href="https://astro.build/"><img src="https://cdn.hashnode.com/res/hashnode/image/upload/v1627039414651/tq8WqleUZ.jpeg" width="30" height="30" alt="astrojs"></a>